mmmostrowski/php-snow/README.md

 ```

-### Send Postcard to your friend!
+### Send a Postcard to your friend!

-If your friend has a Docker installed you may want to send a postcard.
-Simple make your scene available publicly and send a docker command to your friend:
+You can make your scene text file available publicly and send a Docker command to your friend:
 ```shell
 docker run -it --rm mmmostrowski/php-snow https://domain.com/url/to/scene.txt [preset]
 ```